Trakzi

 If your debt interest rate is far higher than your likely long-term investment return, paying down that debt is often the smarter guaranteed win.

 But if you can get a retirement match, grab it.
 Free money is still the most attractive asset class.
+Any solid help me budget answer for investors covers this trade-off directly instead of pretending it doesn't exist.

 Step 5: Use Sinking Funds So "Unexpected" Expenses Stop Being So Unexpected